ietf-rats-wg/draft-ietf-rats-uccs/draft-ietf-rats-uccs.md

 Especially in some resource constrained environments, the same process that provides the secure communication transport is also the delegate to compose the Claim to be conveyed.
 Whether it is a transfer or transport, a Secure Channel is presumed to be used for conveying such UCCS.
-The following sections further describe the RATS usage scenario and corresponding requirements for UCCS deployment.
+The following sections elaborate on Secure Channel characteristics in general and further describe RATS usage scenarios and corresponding requirements for UCCS deployment.

 # Characteristics of a Secure Channel {#secchan}